DeutscheSoft/aux-widgets/doc/docs/Angular.md

 and adding them to the `imports` list of the `@NgModule` declaration.

+In addition is is necessary to add all typescript files for the AUX Angular directives into the `"include"` entry in `tsconfig.app.json` to allow the typescript compiler to find them.

 ## Observing value changes

 This group of directives can be used to observe changes of AUX Widget options.